 I earn a living as computer systems consultant, specialising in analysis and design in the realm of databases, corporate information systems and Unix systems programming.
 For more detail please refer to my resumé.

 Apart from having been a member of the Richard IIIrd Society and having a passionate interest in all things medieval, I’ve been involved in Living History for many years.
 Most of the craft activities I undertake are related to this interest.
-I am particularly interested in 15th century Europe, renaissance fencing, and late 19th Century Brisbane.
+I am particularly interested in 14th, 15th and 16th century Europe, and in medieval and renaissance fencing.

 The website is primarily an opportunity for me to explore, demonstrate and experiment with on-line publishing techniques and markup languages.
 It also serves as a venue for publishing my resumé, and as a way to have some control over what information about me is publicly available.